 - Actual commands for actions to be performed upon the audio session are issued in HTTP responses (not in requests) - hence the name Callback API.

-The whole idea is best illustrated on an example sequence diagram showing a simple telephone call (let's assume that this is a simple telephone call-in survey):
+The whole idea is best illustrated on an example sequence diagram showing a simple telephone call (let's assume that this is a simple telephone call-in survey).
+Note that the "webhook" is handled by a webservice provided by a user of Voicegain API:

 Notes about the diagram:

-- Voicegain platform is capable of handling telephone calls.
-Currently call can only be made to phone numbers purchased from Voicegain (see more here).
+- Voicegain platform is capable of handling inbound telephone calls.
+Currently, a call can only be made to:

 - As soon as the telephone call is answered, Voicegain Platform created a new RTC Session and a POST request is made to a webhook URL associated with the phone number that was called (see more about associating phone numbers with webhooks here).
 The payload of the request includes Voicegain session id, Caller's phone number (ANI) and the phone number that has been called (DNIS).